 Projects

-The Doorway Project (PI: Clifasefi): The Doorway Project is a University of Washington and YouthCare-led state-funded initiative supported by the Washington State Legislature, focused on addressing youth and young adult homelessness in the University District through continuous community-engaged collaboration with U District service providers and community members.
-Together with U-District service providers and community stakeholders, our mission is to empower and uplift the voices of youth and young adults experiencing homelessness to co-develop effective and innovative solutions that foster lasting change and create a more inclusive and supportive environment for all young people affected by homelessness.
-The Doorway project aims to expand and improve service capacity and outcomes through coordinated, comprehensive, and collaborative service delivery.
+Doorway Project (Faculty Sponsor and Project Director: Clifasefi).
+The Doorway Project is a state-funded partnership between the University of Washington, youth and young adults experiencing homelessness, and organizations serving these individuals.
+Together with University District service providers and community stakeholders, the mission of the Doorway project is to empower and uplift the voices of youth and young adults experiencing homelessness to co-develop helpful and innovative solutions that create a more inclusive and supportive environment for all young people affected by homelessness.
+The Doorway project aims to expand and improve services through coordinated, comprehensive, and collaborative service delivery.
 Through our unwavering commitment to self-determination and community partnership, we aim to create a brighter future for young people where homelessness is replaced by stability, healing, and opportunity.

-The Life Enhancing Alcohol-management Program 2.0 (LEAP 2.0) (PI: Clifasefi) builds on a longstanding partnership between the UW HaRRT Center and housing first residents, staff, and management of DESC.
-The pilot program was developed through a community based participatory research framework, and entails low-barrier, community-level, house-wide resident programming—including leadership opportunities, activities, and pathways to recovery.
-Results from the pilot indicated that LEAP participants reported more engagement in meaningful activities than their control counterparts.
+Life Enhancing Alcohol-management Program 2.0 (LEAP 2.0; PI: Clifasefi).
+The LEAP 2.0 Program builds on a longstanding partnership between the UW HaRRT Center and housing first residents, staff, and management of DESC.
+The pilot program was developed through our three-phase community based participatory research framework, and entails low-barrier, community-level, house-wide resident programming—including leadership opportunities, meaningful activities, and pathways to recovery.
+Results from the LEAP 1.0 pilot indicated that LEAP participants reported more engagement in meaningful activities than their control counterparts.
 Further, higher levels of engagement with the LEAP predicted significant reductions in alcohol use and alcohol-related harm.
-To build on these promising findings, in LEAP 2.0, we are be conducting a 10-site, cluster-randomized controlled trial to assess LEAPs impact on substance use, health, cost and service utilization, as well as quality of life outcomes.
+(See below for more information about LEAP 1.0 findings.)
+To build on these promising pilot findings, the specific aims of LEAP 2.0 are to more definitively test LEAP effectiveness using a 2-arm, 12-month, cluster-randomized controlled trial at 10 Housing First sites (N=500).
+Sites will be randomized to the services-as-usual control or LEAP conditions.
+Quantitative analyses will test LEAP effectiveness in improving participants’ alcohol and QoL outcomes from baseline through the 3, 6-, and 12-month follow-up assessments.

 Completed Projects